krel99/Axum-OAuth2-With-TwitterX-Google-And-Local-Postgres/README.md

 ### Manual Testing

 1. Open your browser and navigate to `http://localhost:8000`
+2. Choose your authentication provider:
+   - Click "Sign in with Google" for Google OAuth
-2. Click "Sign in with Google" or visit the interactive demo at `/static/index.html`
+   - Click "Sign in with Twitter" for Twitter OAuth
+   - Or visit the interactive demo at `/static/index.html`
-3. You'll be redirected to Google's login page
+3. You'll be redirected to your chosen provider's login page
 4. After successful authentication, you'll be redirected back to the protected area
 5. Try accessing the protected routes:
    - `/protected` - Main protected area